-This decree also provided for the criteria for the registration of production trademarks by state-owned enterprises.
-Regarding patents for inventions as such, or as a physical document issued following the standards (laws) operated in other countries or by specialized international organizations in this field.
-Law no. 3029, dated 12.01.1960, gave the inventor the right to use his invention exclusively.
+The decree also provided for the registration of production trademarks by state-owned enterprises criteria.
+Data shows that no patents for inventions as such, or as a physical document issued following standards (laws) applied in other countries or by specialized international organizations in the field, were issued in the Republic of Albania.
+Law no. 3029, dated 12.01.1960, granted the inventor the right to use his invention exclusively.

-The lack of legislation on patents for inventions or more broadly on the industrial property was a fundamental obstacle to the development of the industrial property system in the country.
+The lack of legislation on patents for inventions or more broadly on the industrial property was a major obstacle for the development of the industrial property system in the country.
 Likewise, in the Republic of Albania, there was a lack of publications and texts on industrial property and qualified staff was needed to set up the industrial property office in the country, therefore membership in the World Intellectual Property Organization (WIPO) was deemed necessary, as well as its support and technical assistance.

-In these conditions, starting from the developments of the time, when our country would enter the path of the market economy, by participating in the meeting "Task Force Meeting in the framework of the UNDP Regional Program for the Fifth Cycle (1992 - 1996)", 30 Sept. - 4 Oct.
-1991, Celakovice, Czechoslovakia, representatives of the Science and Technology Committee, presented the need for emergency assistance to the Republic of Albania through a UNDP project for the establishment of institutions in the field of industrial property.
+In such circumstances and due to the fact that Albania, as a new developing country that was just starting to enter the free market economy, representatives of the Albanian Science and Technology Committee presented the "Task Force Meeting in the framework of the UNDP Regional Program for the Fifth Cycle (1992 - 1996)", 30 Sept. - 4 Oct.
+1991, Celakovice, Czechoslovakia, with the immediate need to assist the Republic of Albania through a UNDP project for the establishment of institutions in the field of industrial property.

-Its activity was defined and regulated by the Law "On Industrial Property" and regulations on objects of industrial property.
-Through Law no. 9947 dated 07.07.2008 "On Industrial Property" as amended, it was renamed as "General Directorate of Patents and Trademarks" which was a public institution, under the Ministry of Economic Development, Tourism, Trade and Entrepreneurship.
-On May 1, 2010, the Republic of Albania acceded to the "Convention on European Patents" and is already a member state of the European Patent Organization.
+The activities were determined and regulated by the Law "On Industrial Property" and regulations on objects of Industrial Property.
+Once again, by Law no. 9947 dated 07.07.2008 "On Industrial Property" as amended, the Directorate of Patents and Trademarks became “General Directorate of Patents and Trademarks” and operated as a public institution, under the Ministry of Economic Development, Tourism, Trade and Entrepreneurship.
+On May 1, 2010, the Republic of Albania acceded to the "Convention on European Patents" and today is a member state of the European Patent Organization.